jmerort/PPP3/README.md

 g++ -o run main_file.o [additional_files.o] -std=c++20
 ```

-I try to make each excercise as self-contained as reasonable; therefore, if there are many files per program, I create a folder and put them all there, next to the "main file".
+I try to make each excercise as self-contained as reasonable; therefore, if there are many files per program, I create a folder with the problem number and put them all there, next to the "main file".

 ## Licensing